 Since 2006, the UK’s leading LGBT charity Stonewall have compiled an annual list of the best British employers for LGBT inclusion.
 The framework allows employers to benchmark themselves nationally against a range of criteria, taking into consideration the policies, practices and culture of an organisation.

-BCU is already a registered Stonewall Diversity Champion, with an active staff LGBT+ Network and student LGBTQ+ Society.
-Using the Stonewall Workplace Equality Index as a starting framework, we are bringing together existing good practise across the University, identifying areas of improvement, and working collaboratively with both local and national partners to ensure a sector-leading approach to LGBT+ inclusion for our staff and students.
+BCU is a registered Stonewall Diversity Champion and proud to be a Stonewall Gold LGBTQ+ Inclusive Employer, ranking 84th in the top 100.
+We have an active staff LGBT+ Network and student LGBTQ+ Society.
+Using the Stonewall Workplace Equality Index as a starting framework, we are bringing together existing good practices across the University, identifying areas of improvement, and working collaboratively with both local and national partners to ensure a sector-leading approach to LGBT+ inclusion for our staff and students.

 Our work so far